kevinlobos42/studentManagement/README.md

 # Student Management
-developed by Kevin Lobos and Jenna Hernandez
+Developed by Kevin Lobos and Jenna Hernandez